In het Nederlands gebruik je in sommige gevallen geen lidwoord.

-Gebruik (Use)Voorbeelden (Examples)
+Gebruik (Usage)Voorbeelden (Examples)

 Namen van personen (Names of people)Zijn naam is Piet Jansen.
 (His name is Piet Jansen.)

-Namen van landen, eilanden, provincies, steden en dorpen (Names of countries, islands, provinces, cities and villages)Ik woon in Amsterdam (I live in Amsterdam.)
+Namen van landen, eilanden, provincies, steden en dorpen (Names of countries, islands, provinces, cities and villages)Ik woon in Amsterdam.
+(I live in Amsterdam.)

 Vaste uitdrukkingen (Fixed expressions)